writethedocs/www/docs/blog/write-the-docs-2018-stats.rst

 we send out a yearly update for the Write the Docs community, filling you in on our progress.

-I'm presenting the numbers without commentary, except where it's useful for interpreting the numbers, to facilitate comparison across the years.
+We're presenting the numbers here without commentary, except where it's useful for interpreting the numbers, to facilitate comparison across the years.
-I hope it gives you a sense of the state of the community.
+We hope it gives you a sense of the state of the community.

 .. note::